cloudnative-pg/cloudnative-pg/docs/src/ssl_connections.md

             defaultMode: 0600
 ```

-This Pod will mount secrets managed by the Cloud Native PostgreSQL operator, including:
+This Pod will mount secrets managed by the CloudNativePG operator, including:

 * `sslcert`: the TLS client public certificate
 * `sslkey`: the TLS client certificate private key